-Over the last few years, management teams of midstream energy infrastructure companies have become much more disciplined in reducing capital spending and increasing free cash flow generation.
+Management teams of midstream energy infrastructure companies have maintained their discipline in reducing capital spending and increasing free cash flow generation.
 The improved free cash flow has been used to increase dividends, buy back stock and reduce leverage.
 This has resulted in healthier balance sheets and improved financial flexibility.
 Additionally, the midstream energy infrastructure opportunity set has continued to improve with significant Liquefied Natural Gas (LNG) export opportunities, as well as opportunities related to the energy transition.
+Midstream energy infrastructure assets also have benefitted from the significant growth in demand to power data centers due in part to the increased adoption of Al.

-As stated in prior OP&F ACFRs, there has been a structural shift in the midstream energy infrastructure space, with a gradual reduction of publicly traded MLPs, to the point where MLP's make up less than half of the public midstream energy infrastructure market.
+As stated in prior ACFRs, there has been a structural shift in the midstream energy infrastructure space, with a gradual reduction of publicly traded MLPs, to the point where public traded MLP's make up less than half of the public midstream energy infrastructure market.

 Midstream energy infrastructure companies often supply services under long-term contracts with annual inflation adjustments.
-These contracts usually obligate their upstream exploration and production customers and downstream utilities to pay regardless of volume that goes through their pipelines.
+These contracts usually obligate their upstream exploration and production customers and downstream utilities to pay regardless of the volume that goes through their pipelines.
 This results in a stable revenue stream with inflation protection.
 Importantly, midstream energy infrastructure securities' prices have become less correlated with crude oil and natural gas prices over the last few years as investors recognize the fundamental attributes and stability of the asset class.
+However, extreme moves in crude oil prices can still affect midstream energy infrastructure securities' prices.

-The revised asset allocation approved by the Board of Trustees in August of 2022 maintained the target weight to midstream energy infrastructure at 5.0%.
-OP&F's actual weight to the asset class was 5.7% as of Dec.
-31, 2023.
+The target allocation to midstream energy infrastructure is 5.0%.
+OP&F's actual weight as of Dec.
+31, 2024, was 6.40%.